But that gift can’t be that obvious.

 It’s always interesting to me how some organizations delight their customers.
 Or how they assume their customers will be delighted.

-The image above is a promotional email from Scientific American Book Club, it was delivered to my inbox with the title: A great customer deserves a special gift.
+The image above is a promotional email from Scientific American Book Club, it was delivered to my inbox with the title: A great customer deserves a special gift like one of those solid wood outdoor playhouses.

 The title got my attention, but the offer didn’t!